cooperdulesky/CS3620_Project/README.md

 # SproutLog: Smart Garden Manager

 ## Project Goal
-SproutLog is a data-driven gardening management application designed to help users track their plant inventory and monitor growing conditions.
+SproutLog is a data-driven gardening management application designed to help users track their plant inventory, monitor growing conditions, and manage gardening resources.
 By integrating specific garden data with public biological and environmental datasets, the app provides intelligent insights—such as correlating plant growth with historical weather patterns and analyzing potential disease risks based on daily environmental logs.

 ## Application Features (GUI)
 The application has been upgraded from a CLI to a full **Graphical User Interface (GUI)** built with Python/Tkinter.
 * **User Authentication:** Secure login screen with password hashing and automatic account creation.
 * **Dynamic Geocoding:** Integrates the **Zippopotam.us API** to auto-detect location coordinates from Zip Codes.
 * **Live Weather:** Integrates the **Open-Meteo API** to fetch and log daily weather metrics (Temp/Rain) for the user's specific location.
+* **Garden Management:** dedicated interface to manage garden details (Length, Width, Sun Exposure) for specific locations (Backyard, Greenhouse, etc.).
 * **Inventory Management (CRUD):**
     * **Create:** "Plant" new crops by selecting from the USDA reference database.
     * **Read:** View all plants with sorting and filtering options.
     * **Update:** Mark plants as "Harvested" to track status changes.
     * **Delete:** Remove plants (with auto-resetting ID logic for clean demos).
     * **Filter:** Real-time search bar to find plants by nickname.
+* **Health & Analytics:**
+    * **Health Reporting:** Log specific sickness events (bugs, mold) with severity levels.
+    * **Yield Analytics:** A dedicated dashboard tab showing aggregated crop performance (Mart Data).
+    * **Auditing:** Background system logging for all critical user actions (Inserts/Deletes/Updates).

 ## Public Datasets Used
 1.  **USDA PLANTS Database:**
     * **Type:** CSV Import (Reference Data)
-    * **Usage:** Created a much smaller table of only about 30 common plants because I felt much of the giant database would go unused.
-Populates the `ref_species` table with scientific names, common names, and families to ensure accurate plant identification.
+    * **Usage:** Created a curated table of ~30 common garden plants (reduced from the full dataset for performance).
+Populates the `ref_species` table with scientific names, common names, and families.
     * **Link:** https://plants.usda.gov/downloads
 2.  **Open-Meteo API:**
     * **Type:** REST API (Public Domain)